Aarabishan/workforce-schedule-ga-milp/README.md

 - Solver: PuLP 3.3.0 with CBC.
 - Python: NumPy, Pandas, Matplotlib.
 - This repository is for MSc coursework; data are illustrative.

+🎓 Acadamice context: This repository documents one of the applied projects completed for the Machine Learning module in my MSc in Data Science programme (Octorber 2025).
+All results, code, and design choices are provided for educational purposes; actual performance may vary across environments and dataset revisions.